echoztoronto/Anime-Forum/README.md

 * Click on any question title, it will open the corresponding question page in a new tab.
 * Click on any user name, it will open the profile page of the corresponding user in a new tab.
 * Click on __+__ button <img src="/images/readme/phase1/add_btn.jpg" width="50">, you can add a new question. <br/>
+  * note: for now we do not save the new question infomation, so you will not be able to open the new question link.
 ![](/images/readme/phase1/new_question.jpg?raw=true) <br/><br/><br/>

 <img src="/images/readme/phase1/sort.jpg" width="140px"> <br/>